Symbian9/qmapshack-doc-wiki/AxMenuStructure.md

 _Remarks:_
-* The `Start QMapTool` menu entry is visible only if QMapTool can be found in the PATH environment variable.
+* The `Start QMapTool` menu entry is visible only if `qmaptool.exe` can be found in the `PATH  environment variable.

 ## Structure of most important context menus